FIWARE/tutorials.CRUD-Operations/README.md

 All examples refer to the **Product** entity as defined in the stock management system.
 CRUD operations will therefore relate to adding, reading, amending and deleting a product or series of products.
-This is a typical use case for a store regional manager, for example specifying prices and deciding what products can be sold.
+This is a typical use case for a store regional manager, for example setting prices and deciding what products can be sold.
 The actual responses you receive in each case will depend on the state of the context data in your system at the time.
 If you find that you have already deleted an entity by mistake, you can restore the initial